-How to get a WeChat Account in Australia
+How to get a WeChat Business Account from outside of China

 First things first, is working out what kind of WeChat account you need, as they each have different processes.

 The two main categories of WeChat accounts are Personal and Business, known in WeChat lingo as Official.
 Within Official accounts, you have a Subscription Account and a Service Account.
 To further differentiate, accounts owned by International businesses are different again.

 Traditionally, international companies can get an Official WeChat account, but content is restricted to users outside of China only.
 In recent years, Tencent (the owner of WeChat) has gradually introduced a process where an international company can apply for an Official account and be verified, or whitelisted, to allow them to use the full functionality of WeChat and be seen by Chinese users.

 Here, we will break down each of the types of accounts available to international businesses, the pros and cons, and how to get them:

 - Official WeChat Account – Companies with Chinese Licences

 - Official WeChat Account – Companies without Chinese Licences

 Personal WeChat Account

 For years, a personal WeChat Account was the only way for international users to engage on WeChat.
 Personal accounts hark back to WeChat’s origins, which were creating a chat app that copied Whatsapp.
 The great news is that everything is in English, so you don’t have to worry about navigating a Chinese app.